The Purpose Of This Project - Background Information

 - Called the Feast of Weeks in Deut 16:10.

-- This occurs after 7 complete weeks from First Fruits:
+- This occurs 7 complete actual weeks plus 1 day after First Fruits:

 15 'You shall also count for yourselves from the day after the Sabbath, from the day when you brought in the sheaf of the wave offering; there shall be seven complete Sabbaths.